 If you can’t get enough of the terrific scenery, you can also extend the walk another kilometre or so to Yeo Point Beach.

-To Head Out on a Hike
+8. Head Out on a Hike

 In addition to the Mount Erskine Summit Hike and Ruckle Provincial Park Shoreline Trail we have already raved about, there are many more great Salt Spring Island trail options.